Wiros9/book/docs/eidreader/intro.rst

 Getting started
 ================

-eidreader_run.png
+(obsolete)

 - you need a Belgien eID card and a card reader
-- eid-applet must be in your classPath or in the :file:`àpplets` directory as described in :ref:`eidreader.install`
+- eid-applet must be in your classPath or in the :file:`àpplets` directory as described in :doc:`install`.
 - open the file :file:`applets/eid_test.html` in your browser.
   Hint:
   invoking the browser from the command line will make the java console visible.

     $ firefox applets/eid_test.html